lindbrook/packageRank/README.md

     2020-12-31 log arrives in appox.
 19 hours at 02 Jan 04:00 AEDT.
 Using last available!

 Second, to help you check/remember when logs are posted in your location, there’s `logPostInfo()`.
-At the time it’s run, it gives you the date of the latest available log along with the local and UTC time when that log should be posted to RStudio’s server.
+For the time it’s run, you’ll get the date of the latest available log along with the expected local and UTC times when the log should be posted to RStudio’s server.

 Here’s what you’d see in Honolulu: